peterle93/Recommendations-with-IBM/README.md

 user_item_matrix.p: pickle file to load the user_item matrix

 project_tests.py: contains the unit tests for the solution It is recommended you run the solution from a jupyter notebook.
-Please visit https://jupyter.org/install for installation guide

 ### web_app: